yaroslavche/phptdlib/README.md

 ## Required

+Please note that TDLib itself requires a lot of resources.
+The extension will be built in a couple of seconds.
+But the extension requires compiled [tdlib/td](https://github.com/tdlib/td).
+A minimum of 4GB of RAM is recommended.
+But I know that it is possible to build on a VPS with g++ and 2GB RAM + swap.

 The most of dependencies are installed via git submodules currently.

 But PHP-CPP currently has to be built separately.